Oregon closer to magic mushroom therapy, but has setback

 “I feel like it’s a big moment for our culture and country as we collectively begin to reexamine and reevaluate the nature of mental health and wellness, while bringing real healing to those in need,” he said.

-Another facilitator training effort in Southern Oregon has left students upset and a lawyer in the Netherlands trying to figure out what happened.
+Another facilitator training effort in southern Oregon has left students upset and a lawyer in the Netherlands trying to figure out what happened.

-Synthesis Institute, based in the Netherlands, had over 200 students in Oregon, according to an article in Psychedelic Alpha, a trade publication.
-The tuition is $12,997, according to the company’s website, which on Friday still had not been taken down.
+Synthesis Institute, a company with over 200 student in Oregon according to an article in Psychedelic Alpha, was declared bankrupt Tuesday, Dutch court documents showed.
+The company’s website, which as of Friday had not been taken down, shows tuition being $12,997.

-The company was declared bankrupt on Tuesday, according to public documents filed with a Dutch court.
 The students are trying to get refunds.

 “Synthesis really just has ripped the rug out from under us, for a lot of people,” one of the students, Cori Sue Morris, told Psychedelic Alpha.

 Roos Suurmond, a lawyer in Amsterdam specializing in insolvency law, confirmed she has been appointed as a trustee to deal with the bankruptcy.
-She has experience in several high-profile cross-border bankruptcy cases, her law firm’s website says.

-Suurmond told The Associated Press she could not yet answer questions on the bankruptcy as she had so recently been appointed and still must investigate.
+She said in an interview she could not yet answer questions on the bankruptcy as she had so recently been appointed and still must investigate.

-By February, the company’s liabilities totaled around $850,000, and it could not afford to pay its employees in both the U.S. and the Netherlands, Psychedelic Alpha reported.
+By February, the company’s liabilities totaled around $850,000, and it could not afford to pay its employees in the U.S. and the Netherlands, Psychedelic Alpha reported.

-A real estate purchase in Southern Oregon did not help matters.
+A real estate purchase in southern Oregon did not help matters.

 An Oregon limited liability company, Oregon Retreat Centers LLC, was formed by Synthesis co-founder Myles Katz, Psychedelic Alpha reported.
-It purchased a 124-acre rustic retreat near Ashland, Oregon, in Jackson County, for $3.6 million and planned to turn the site into a psilocybin service center, but a zoning problem developed.
+It purchased a 124-acre rustic retreat near Ashland, Oregon, in Jackson County for $3.6 million and planned to turn the site into a psilocybin service center, but a zoning problem developed.

-Jackson County’s land development ordinance allows psilocybin service centers only in general commercial zoning districts, but the Buckhorn Springs Resort is in a resource zone, Psychedelic Alpha reported, citing a county official.

-Oregon voters approved Ballot Measure 109 on psilocybin by an 11% margin.
+While Oregon voters approved the measure on psilocybin in 2020, it did not make the drug legal until Jan.
+1, 2023.
+The psilocybin sessions are expected to be available to the public in mid- or late-2023.

 In November, Colorado voters also passed a ballot measure allowing regulated use of “magic mushrooms” starting in 2024.

 Corder reported from The Hague, Netherlands.